LFST Investors Have Opportunity to Lead LifeStance Health Group, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Sept.
-9, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against LifeStance Health Group, Inc. ("LifeStance" or the "Company") (NASDAQ: LFST).
+LOS ANGELES, Sept.
+16, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against LifeStance Health Group, Inc. ("LifeStance" or the "Company") (NASDAQ: LFST).

 Class Period: June 2021 IPO